galjonsfigur/WatchAda/README.md

 Interactive BOM can be found [here](hardware/rev2/bom/ibom.html).

 Remember to start with SMD components.
 Program the MSP430, put the display in place and test it before soldering it to the board.

+Case can be 3D printed with semi-transparent material or cut from thin PMMA.

 # License
 GPL (Same as MSP430-Ada project)